updated Summer 2018

 Spain operates on a points system like many European countries.
 Should you have an accident or get a fine, you may lose points depending on the severity of the crime.
 New drivers are given 15 points; this number is raised to 21 after two years of clean driving.
 If you lose all of your points, your driving permission is revoked.

 In the event of an accident, call your insurance company immediately.
 You are also required by law to fill out a form called the declaración amistosa de accidente.
-The form, which your insurance company will provide to you, includes contact information and details of the accident and must be signed by both drivers.
+The form, which your insurance company will provide to you and it called a parte, includes contact information and details of the accident and must be signed by both drivers.

 Can I buy a car in Spain?